Easy Textured Landscape Painting Idea For Kids

 - Erin Hanson: a contemporary artist who uses bold colors and textures in her landscapes.

 For this texture landscape lesson, we are going to paint a fall scene.
-However, you could modify this art lesson to be any time of year depending on the trees or other colors you chose to incorporate.
+However, you could modify this art lesson to be any time of year, depending on the trees or other colors you choose to incorporate.

 Add a light horizon line on the black paper.
 It can be straight or slightly wavy.